EBD-CREST/HuronFS/README.md

 		port 8000, 8001

-### mount shared storage:
+### MOUNT SHARED STORAGE

-Mount shared storage on Master node and I/O node.
+* Mount shared storage on Master node and I/O node.
+* No need to mount shared storage on Client node, but a directory should be selected as shared storage mount point, and set corresponding environment value(HOW TO USE 2.set environment value).

 HOW TO USE:
 --------------------------------------------------------------------------------------------------------------
 ### 1. build:

-Master node:
+Master:

 		1. cd burstbuffer
 		2. make Master